☎️ Advice on +43 (0) 664 1923560

 Why do diamond saw blades become dull?

 For a diamond saw blade to cut, the diamonds must protrude from the bonding material.
-If this is not the case, the blade merely glides over the material to be cut without effectively cutting.
+If this is not the case, the blade merely slides over the material to be cut without effectively cutting.

 Types of Diamond Saw Blades